abanobmamdouh/Flappy-Bird-Game/README.md

 # Flappy-Bird-Game
-Flappy Bird Game py python using pygame
+Flappy Bird Game by python using pygame